|

 (November 23, 1870)stan(d)16nov70

-Cabin in the East Ward burns.
+Cabin in the East Ward burned.
 The building and

 1871

-Rescue Fire Company parades in Charlotte on the
+Rescue Fire Company paraded in Charlotte on the

 occasion of the Mecklenburg Declaration Celebration.
 (May 21, 1871)sent(d)17may71; tele(d)21may71

-Frapp's ice house burns.
-During the firefighting effort, the members of Mechanics Company No. 2 are unsuccessfully at
+Frapp's ice house burned.
+During the firefighting effort, the members of Mechanics Company No. 2

 using their hand engine.
 (June 21, 1871)tele(d)27jul71